🧠Working With AI the Right Way | Setup & Expectations — Choosing the Right AI — Chapter Five

 Capability Sets the Ceiling

 No amount of prompting skill can overcome a system’s built-in limitations.
-This is a point many users resist, because it feels unintuitive.
-Humans adapt.
-Tools do not.

 If an AI model is designed for short-form assistance, it will struggle with long-form coherence.
-If it is optimized for speed, it will trade depth for immediacy.
-If it lacks robust context handling, it will lose earlier constraints as complexity increases.

-This is not a flaw.
-It is design.
+This is not flaw.

 The ceiling is fixed.

-Understanding that ceiling early saves time, energy, and frustration.
+Understanding that ceiling early prevents wasted energy.

 Good prompts clarify intent.

-They do not create missing faculties.
+They do not manufacture missing faculties.

 A system that cannot reason deeply will not suddenly do so because instructions are clever.
-A system that cannot track long context will not improve because constraints are restated.

 When users confuse prompting with capability, they misdiagnose the problem.
-They assume failure is user error when it is actually tool mismatch.

-The fix is not better prompts.
+The solution is not better wording.

-The fix is better alignment.
+The solution is correct alignment.

-Choosing Once Prevents Repeated Friction
+Choosing Correctly Prevents Repeated Friction

-High-functioning operators don’t constantly fight their tools.
-They select them carefully and then work fluidly.
+They select carefully and work fluidly.

 When the correct AI is chosen: